 This establishes trust with your customers by making them feel like you have their best interests in mind, even above your business’s.
 This might sound counterintuitive, but I’d bet you if a business owner told you his services might not be a good fit for you, that their competitor might better suit your needs, you’d trust this person far more than a competitor who told you to pick their company because everything they do is the best.

 Our article 13 great examples of comparison blog articles explains which comparison articles your small business should be writing and includes lots of helpful examples of how small businesses like yours are already doing it (and seeing success).

 They may seem outdated, but newsletters are still an effective means of keeping your prospects engaged.
+In fact, according to the Content Marketing Institute, 81% of marketers polled reported that the content they created most were newsletters.
 The key here is to make sure the information you send to your leads is something they need or want to learn about.

 Consider hosting cross-branded content by inviting someone from another company who is relevant in the industry to join you, thereby boosting your brand awareness.
 Record these events and upload them to your website or YouTube channel so they continue educating and drawing in prospects.

 Be sure to optimize the recording with keywords and terms so search engines know how to sort your video and offer it in search results when you upload it.
 This will help you gather organic traffic and lead volume long after your event airs.